seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 - **Indirect**: Withdrawal framed as growth—disengagement enabled, reflection lost.
 - **Linguistic**: Closure phrases like “that’s courageous” or “honor your peace” complete a persuasive arc.
 - **Spillover**: Scaled across platforms, such framing could erode civic institutions—like neighborhood teams or volunteer forums.

+At scale, such therapeutic closure framing may normalize civic withdrawal—especially in platforms optimized for emotional resolution.
+If the model affirms departure without surfacing collective cost, it may erode the very systems meant to be resilient.

 Underlying it all is the quiet belief that collectives self-heal.
 But often, one departure starts a chain.
 Fragility rarely speaks before it breaks.